remidinishanth/distributed_systems/README.md

 ### Inheritance versus composition
 ![](images/inhertitance_vs_composition.png)

+Inheritance allows one class to inherit from another class.
+We can thus abstract out attributes and behaviors for common classes.
 For example, dogs and cats are both mammals because a dog `is-a` mammal, and a cat `is-a` mammal.

 With composition, we can also build classes by embedding classes in other classes.